Planning to go from San Francisco, California, to Las Vegas, Nevada? There are plenty of ways to travel from San Francisco to Las Vegas.

 It takes 14 to 16 hours to travel by bus from San Francisco to Las Vegas.
 This trip entails for you to transfer buses when you reach Los Angeles Union Station.

-Enjoy free wifi and personal power outlets at the comfort of your seat with extra legroom feature to make your long ride comfortable.
+Enjoy free wifi and personal power outlets at the comfort of your seat with an extra legroom feature to make your long ride comfortable.

-Greyhound indicates stops wherein you can grab something to eat or use the onsite amenities for your convenience.
+Greyhound indicates the stops wherein you can grab something to eat or use the onsite amenities for your convenience.

 3. Train from San Francisco to Las Vegas

-They are ten miles or 16 kilometers away from each other and is a quick 15-minute drive.
-Amtrak has a metro station in Emeryville which you can take until you reach Los Angeles.
+They are ten miles or 16 kilometers away from each other and are a quick 15-minute drive.
+Amtrak has a metro station in Emeryville, which you can take until you reach Los Angeles.

 A train ride from Emeryville to Los Angeles takes twelve hours and 40 minutes.
 Price starts from 50 USD for a coach seat and can reach 202 USD if you book a roomette.

-From Los Angeles, you have to take a bus going to Las Vegas.
+You must take a bus from Los Angeles to Las Vegas.
 You can find the transport company Megabus at the Union Station and continue your trip from there.